keith-kurak/expo-local-first-conf-2025-lessons/01-expo-start.md

 ## Exercise 2: Fully-local development

 Let's move things over to our own fully-local dev environment, running the mobile app, web app, and cloudflare durable object worker all within your local environment, so you can develop without affecting live data, or even needing anything deployed.

+### Switching environments and turning everything on

+Both the web and mobile apps have their own environment variables that are used to set the server they're talking to.
+Let's start the local server and point each one to it, until we have both web and mobile connected to a Cloudflare durable object server (three Node processes running at once).

+#### In one terminal tab:
+1. `cd packages/sync-backend` and run `pnpm run dev` to start the durable object server.

+#### In a second terminal tab:
+2. `cd packages/mobile`
+3. Change `EXPO_PUBLIC_LIVESTORE_SYNC_URL` to `http://localhost:8787`
+4. Run `npm run dev` (restart this if you're already running it).
+This time, open up an Android emulator or iOS simulator (press `a` or `i`).
+The Expo CLI will install Expo Go automatically.

+#### In a third terminal tab:
+5. `cd packages/web`
+6. `cp .env.local.example .env.local` to copy the example environment into an actual environment
+7. Set `VITE_LIVESTORE_SYNC_URL` to `ws://localhost:8787`
+8. Run `pnpm run dev` to start the local web development server

+🏃**Try it.** You should have two clients and one server running, and the clients should be able to sync with each other.
+Check the terminal of each process to watch syncing in action.

+🏃**Try it (2).** This is also a great time to checkout the devtools again.
+Both the Expo and web clients have them.
+On web, check in the console logs for the devtools link.

+## Exercise 3: Poking around in Livestore, breaking stuff

+### Switch your stores

+### Break the "auth"

+### Break a query

 Note that the app isn't entirely responsive yet (you're be working on that!).
 So, it might be easiest to shrink the app down to mobile size by opening Chrome Devtools or resizing your browser window.